2019/2020 Competency-Based Task/Competency List for Criminal Justice I (8702/36 weeks, 140 hours)

 - Identify crimes against persons and crimes against property.

-- Define probable cause, and explain how it might be established.
+- Explain how probable cause might be established.

 - Describe factors an officer must consider when faced with the use of deadly force.